ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 rotation; see {{privacy-considerations}} for considerations.

 The Attester finally validates the Client's stable mapping request as described in
-{{attester-anon-issuer-origin-id}}.
+{{attester-issuers-origin-alias}}.
 If this fails, the Attester MUST return an HTTP 400 error to the Client.

 If the Attester accepts the request, it will look up the state stored for this Client.